Abhishek Ray

 Some of the key assignments in these areas handled and being handled by Abhishek amongst others, cover the following where Abhishek has represented these clients:

-• Axis Bank Limited on a term loan of INR 600 million provided to an Indian company to construct, establish and operate a hospital;
+• Axis Bank Limited in relation to a term loan of INR 600 million provided to an Indian company to construct, establish and operate a hospital;

 • Bank of Singapore on providing credit facilities to offshore borrowers against the security of deposits in FCNR (B) accounts;